aripalo/vegas-credentials/README.md

 > _Much like spending a week in Las Vegas at AWS re:Invent,_ using multiple AWS tools (SDKs, CLI, CDK, Terraform, etc) via command-line to assume IAM roles in different accounts with Multi-Factor Authentication can be an exhausting experience: `vegas-credentials` aims to simplify the credential process! _And just like you shouldn't stay too long in Las Vegas at once,_ this tool only deals with temporary sesssion credentials.

-Vegas Credentials is an utility with smooth user experience that plugs into AWS [`credential_process`](https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-credential_process.html) to assume IAM Roles with [TOPT MFA](https://en.wikipedia.org/wiki/Time-based_One-Time_Password) (with optional [Yubikey Touch](https://www.yubico.com/products/yubikey-5-overview/) support) to fetch, cache and refresh assumed temporary session credentials.
+Vegas Credentials is an utility with smooth user experience that plugs into AWS [`credential_process`](https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-credential_process.html) to assume IAM Roles with [TOTP MFA](https://en.wikipedia.org/wiki/Time-based_One-Time_Password) (with optional [Yubikey Touch](https://www.yubico.com/products/yubikey-5-overview/) support) to fetch, cache and refresh assumed temporary session credentials.

 <br/>